SESchmedes/HIDskinmicrobiome/README.md

 # HIDskinmicrobiome

-Documentation for scripts and analysis from Schmedes et. al 2017, (AEM, under review) using data from Oh et al., Cell, 2016 for shotgun metagenomic analyses
+Documentation for scripts and analysis from Schmedes, S.E., Woerner, A.E., and Budowle, B. (2017) Forensic human identification using skin microbiomes.
+Appl Environ Microbiol 83(22):e01672-17 using data from Oh et al., Cell, 2016 for shotgun metagenomic analyses

-The scripts provided were used in Schmedes et al. 2017; however, I am in the process of putting together a more formal pipeline for others to use.
-Please be patient!

-In the meantime, please direct any questions/comments to sarahschmedes@gmail.com.
+Please direct any questions/comments to sarahschmedes@gmail.com.

 ## General Workflow